-This was the house Kelly and her Husband Mike bought 2 1/2 years ago (above).
+This was the house Kelly (my design assistant) and her husband Mike bought a few years ago.
 Renovating the inside of the house was a much higher priority than painting the exterior so when they sold the house this Spring, it remained this colour combination.

-But inside the house experienced quite the transformation!
+But inside, the house experienced quite a transformation!

-Today I want to talk to you about when it’s appropriate to use a wide angled lens if you’re a professional getting professional photos of your work taken (almost never).
+Today I want to talk to you about why you shouldn’t use a wide-angle lens when photographing your home and when it’s appropriate to use a wide angle lens – basically if you’re a professional getting professional photos of your work taken (almost never).

-A while ago, one of my True Colour Experts posted some after photos (on our private Facebook page) of a project she had just completed.
+A while ago, one of my True Colour Experts posted some “after” photos (on our private Facebook group for TCEs) of a project she had just completed.

 She said she was upset by how the professional photos turned out.
 They didn’t look right and she couldn’t figure out why.

-The reason she wasn’t happy with them, was because her photographer had used a wide angled lens which distorted the rooms and made them look much larger than they actually were.
+The reason she wasn’t happy with them was because her photographer had used a wide-angle lens, which distorted the rooms and made them look much larger than they actually were.

 This often distorts the colour so much that a potential buyer is totally turned off simply because the colours are not accurate.